-Medicare is Australia’s national public healthcare system that provides many Australian residents with access to a range of healthcare services at no cost or a reduced cost.
-For Australians without private health insurance, Medicare eliminates or helps lessen the cost of these services.
-Keep in mind that Medicare doesn’t cover all medical treatment and operations.
+Medicare is Australia’s national public healthcare system that provides many Australian residents with access to a range of healthcare services at no or reduced cost.
+With Medicare, you’re fully or partly covered for:

-Medicare covers you to be treated as a public patient in a public hospital, at no cost, by a doctor assigned to you, if you’re admitted into hospital.
+When you’re admitted to a public hospital as an inpatient, Medicare covers you to be treated as a public patient by a doctor assigned to you at no cost.
 As a public patient, you’ll be placed on a public hospital waiting list for the surgeries and treatments you need.

-Medicare pays the costs of healthcare in line with the Medicare Benefits Schedule (MBS).
-The MBS is a list of services for which Medicare will pay all or some of the costs.
-The MBS schedule includes an indicative fee for each service with an indication of up to how much you can claim.
-For the full list, see the MBS.
+Medicare pays your healthcare costs in line with the Medicare Benefits Schedule (MBS), which is a list of services for which Medicare will pay some or all of the costs.
+The MBS includes a fee for each service with an indication of how much you can claim.

-If you want to see a certain doctor or have your own room, then you need to be admitted as a private patient.
-Without private health insurance, you’ll incur out-of-pocket expenses for this treatment.
+If you want to see a certain doctor or recover in a private room (subject to availability), you’ll need to be admitted as a private patient.
+Without private hospital insurance, however, you’ll incur significant out-of-pocket expenses for these services.
+If you’re admitted as a public patient, you won’t be able to choose your doctor and private rooms are only available to those who need them most.

 If you visit the hospital for an appointment to have tests or to see a specialist and you’re not admitted, this is considered an outpatient service.
 In this instance, Medicare will pay 85% of the MBS fee for the treatment or service.
 You’ll then need to pay the remaining out-of-pocket fees, including anything extra if your doctor or specialist charges above the MBS fee.